ologio/symconf/README.md

 For apps of type (2), the canonical config file can remain untouched so long as it refers to a fixed, generic theme file.
-For example, with `kitty`, my config file can point to a `current-theme.conf` file, which will be symlinked to a specific theme file here in `local-config` when a change is requested.
+For example, with `kitty`, my config file can point to a `current-theme.conf` file, which will be symlinked to a specific theme file here in `autoconf` when a change is requested.
 This enables a couple of conveniences:

 - The true config directory on disk remains unpolluted with theme variants.
 - If the set theme is regenerated, there is no intervention necessary to propagate its